-Customer Protection Declaration (CPD) Form 《客戶保障聲明書》 An important document that must be completed and signed before a customer agrees or makes a decision in relation to the purchase of a new life insurance policy.
+Customer Protection Declaration (CPD) Form《客戶保障聲明書》 An 5.2.5(c) important document that must be completed and signed before a customer agrees or makes a decision in relation to the purchase of a new life insurance policy.
 It is part of the concern of the insurance industry to preserve high ethical and professional standards, and to control inappropriate replacement of insurance policies instigated by insurance intermediaries.